torognes/vsearch/README.md

 We have implemented a tool called VSEARCH which supports searching, clustering, chimera detection, masking, dereplication, sorting and masking (commands `--usearch_global`, `--cluster_smallmem`, `--cluster_fast`, `--uchime_ref`, `--uchime_denovo`, `--derep_fulllength`, `--sortbysize`, `--sortbylength` and `--maskfasta`, as well as almost all their options).

-VSEARCH stands for vectorized search, as the tool takes advantage of parallelism in the form of SIMD vectorization to perform accurate alignments at high speed.

-Searches have been parallelized using threads and SIMD.
-VSEARCH includes a SIMD vectorized optimal global aligner, while USEARCH uses a heuristic seed and extend aligner.
+VSEARCH stands for vectorized search, as the tool takes advantage of parallelism in the form of SIMD vectorization as well as multiple threads to perform accurate alignments at high speed.
+VSEARCH uses an optimal global aligner (full dynamic programming Needleman-Wunsch), while USEARCH uses a heuristic seed and extend aligner.
+This results in more accurate alignments and overall improved sensitivity (recall) with VSEARCH, especially for alignments with gaps.

+The same option names as in USEARCH version 7 has been used in order to make VSEARCH an almost drop-in replacement.

+VSEARCH binaries are provided for x86-64 systems running GNU/Linux or OS X.

+When compiled with the zlib and bzip2 libraries (as in the supplied binaries), VSEARCH can directly read input query and database files that are compressed (.gz and .bz2).

 VSEARCH does not support amino acid sequences or local alignments.
 These features may be added in the future.

-The same option names as USEARCH version 7 has been used in order to make VSEARCH an almost drop-in replacement.

-VSEARCH binaries are provided for x86-64 systems running GNU/Linux or OS X.

-When compiled with the zlib and bzip2 libraries (as in the supplied binaries), VSEARCH can directly read input query and database files that are compressed (.gz and .bz2).

 ## Example